LaQuay/marcvila.me/pages/about.md

 # **About Me**

 Hi!:wave: I am **{{ site.author.name }}**,<br>
-A Computer Science Engineer based in Barcelona.
-Industrial Ph.D. student in Computer Science at
+Computer Science Engineer based in Barcelona. <br>
-<a href='https://www.upc.edu' target='_blank'>Universitat Politècnica de Catalunya</a> and working at
-<a href='https://www.worldsensing.com/' target='_blank'>Worldsensing</a>.
-If you are interested in working
+Industrial Ph.D. student in Computer Science at <a href='https://www.upc.edu' target='_blank'>Universitat Politècnica de Catalunya</a> and working at <a href='https://www.worldsensing.com/' target='_blank'>Worldsensing</a>. <br>
-with me or anything similar, feel free to get in touch.
+If you are interested in working with me or anything similar, feel free to get in touch.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}
 {% include about/skills.html title="Other Skills" source=site.data.other-skills %}
 </div>
-And others, such as: Java, Nginx, InfluxDB, NodeJS, C++, C, SQL, HTML, XML, CSS, ...
+And other technologies / frameworks / tools, such as: Java, Javascript, Flask, Angular, Nginx, InfluxDB, NodeJS, C++, C, Firebase, Grafana, SQL, HTML, XML, CSS, ...

 # **Work Experience**